IBM/ibm-cloud-sdk-common/README.md

 ### Error Handling
 This section provides information about how to deal with errors resulting from request invocations.

+The SDK uses standard HTTP response codes to indicate whether a method completed successfully.
+HTTP response codes in the 2xx range indicate success.
+A response in the 4xx range is some sort of failure, and a response in the 5xx range usually indicates an internal system error that cannot be resolved by the user.

 <details><summary>Go</summary>

 In the case of an error response from the server endpoint, the Go SDK will do the following:
 1. The service method (operation) will return a non-nil `error` object.
 This `error` object will contain the error message retrieved from the HTTP response if possible, or a generic error message otherwise.
-2. The `detailedResponse.StatusCode` field will contain the HTTP status code returned by the operation.
+2. The `detailedResponse` return value will contain the following fields:  -
+- `StatusCode`: the HTTP status code returned in the response.
-3. The `detailedResponse.Headers` field will contain the response headers.
+- `Headers`: the HTTP headers returned in the response.
-4. The `detailedResponse.Result` field will contain the unmarshalled response (in the form of a `map[string]interface{}`) if the operation returned a JSON response.
+- `Result`: if the operation returned a JSON error response, this will contain the unmarshalled response in the form of a `map[string]interface{}`.
 This allows the application to examine all of the error information returned in the HTTP response message.
-5. The `detailedResponse.RawResult` field will contain the raw response body as a `[]byte` if the operation returned a non-JSON response.
+- `RawResult`: if the operation returned a non-JSON error response, this will contain the raw response body as a `[]byte`.

 Here's an example of checking the `error` object after invoking the `GetResource` operation: